bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Sjors Provoost: 00:11:49

 So Rare Pepe was a trading card system on the blockchain and the way it worked is you could have a card and then you could offer it for sale.
-And somebody could buy it and then that other people would have the card and they could sell it, etc.
+And somebody could buy it and then, that other people would have the card and they could sell it, etc.

 Aaron van Wirdum: 00:12:04

-When you say card, you mean image?
+When you say card, you mean image.
-It's a digital image?
+It's a digital image.

 Sjors Provoost: 00:12:10

 Yes, but in this case it's important to note that the image is not on the blockchain.
 There's a reference to the image on the blockchain, the hash of the image.
-So I wouldn't still not call that compression, but I would say you're not spamming the blockchain with the entire image.
+I wouldn't still not call that compression, but I would say you're not spamming the blockchain with the entire image.

 Aaron van Wirdum: 00:12:24